-This is the path taken by Perry when he went to Ryosenji Temple to sign the Convention of Kanagawa.
+This is the path taken by Perry when he went to Ryosenji Temple to sign the Convention of Kanagawa in 1854.
 It is best to start from the ocean end, where there is a bronze bust of the Commodore, and then meander along the Hiraname River towards Mt.
 Shimoda Fuji, up to Ryosenji Temple.

-The old houses and shops lining it mainly preserve the look of the road much as Perry probably saw it.
+The old houses and shops lining Perry Road mainly preserve the look of the road much as Perry probably saw it.
 Look out for the diamond mesh-patterned painted earthen walls known as namako kabe ("sea cucumber walls") for their lumpiness - characteristic of the Izu Peninsula.